WeiXunElements/things-global-behavior/README_KR.md

     polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-date-picker/`, where `things-date-picker` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-global-behavior/`, where `things-global-behavior` is the name of the directory containing it.

-## Example 1.
-Things fullscreen
-`<things-fullscreen>` Things fullscreen